 This simple spinach soup is bright, warming, tasty, and nutritious.
-It is extra delicious with a garnish of jarred or freshly grated horseradish and/or a dollop of sour cream or crème fraîche (Horseradish Cream is particularly perfect).
+It is extra delicious with a garnish of jarred or freshly grated horseradish and/or a dollop of sour cream or crème fraîche on top.
+I can't help but mention that this Horseradish Cream is particularly perfect.

 Prep Time: 20 minutes